-From 27th October, 2021, you will no longer be able to use a credit or debit card or a payment method such as PayPal to buy digital content or add funds to your wallet when visiting PlayStation™Store on your PS3™ console or PS Vita system.
+Starting 27th October, 2021, you can no longer use a credit or debit card, or a payment method such as PayPal, to buy digital content or add funds to your wallet when visiting PlayStation™Store on your PS3™ console or PS Vita system.

 To buy digital content for your PS3 console or PS Vita system, you must first add sufficient funds to your wallet on PlayStation Store.
-You can add funds by redeeming a PlayStation Store gift card, or using a credit or debit card, PayPal, or other available payment method via a desktop computer, mobile device, PS4 console or PS5 console.
+You can add funds by redeeming a PlayStation Store gift card, using a credit or debit card, PayPal, or other available payment methods via a desktop computer, mobile device, a PS4 console or a PS5 console.

-How will this affect games with an in-game store?
+How would this affect games that have an in-game store?
 Can I purchase DLC in an in-game store?

 You will still be able to purchase content (including DLC) via in-game stores, but you will need to use wallet funds to pay for the content on PlayStation Store.
-You will not be able to use a credit or debit card or other payment method such as PayPal to complete the purchase.
+You will not be able to use a credit or debit card, or other payment methods such as PayPal to complete the purchase.